abbrev/fatfs/src/00readme.txt

   Mar 19,'14 R0.10b    Fixed a hard error in the disk I/O layer can collapse the directory entry.
                        Fixed LFN entry is not deleted on delete/rename an object with lossy converted SFN.

+  Nov 09,'14 R0.10c    Added a configuration option for the platforms without RTC. (_FS_NORTC)
+                       Fixed volume label created by Mac OS X cannot be retrieved with f_getlabel().
+                       Fixed a potential problem of FAT access that can appear on disk error.
+                       Fixed null pointer dereference on attempting to delete the root direcotry.